josephw/toolkit-for-maven-inspection/README.md

 ### Usage

-1. In a project directory, run `sqlite3 create-schema.sql`
+1. In a project directory, run `sqlite3 record.db <create-schema.sql`
 2. Invoke some of the scripts to capture data about the project
 3. Extract data and plot it